uniainiyah/HCI/README.md

 # HCI
-This is my final task of project-based internship at Home Credit Indonesia x Rakamin Academy.
+This is my final task to complete the project-based internship at Home Credit Indonesia x Rakamin Academy.